lcarlier/EasyMock/README.md

 /*
  * Checks that EasyMock has reported at least one error.
  *
- * This must called at the end of a unit test after the function being tested
+ * This must be called at the end of a unit test after the function being tested
  * has been called.
 If an error has happened, the API easyMock_getError* can be
  * used to retrieve the error messages.
  *